UC-OSPO-Network/ospo-survey-analysis/lessons_learned.md

   commonly use/contribute to, and ask people if they’ve ever used and/or contributed to that tool. (jQuery, Drupal, etc.) Ask Patrick Masson of Apereo about this—he has some preliminary data.
+- Another question I might like to ask in future surveys: at what stage of project maturity do UC researchers generally open source their project?
+What percent of projects are open from their inception?
+(We would need a definition of open)

 ## Specific Qs